Skip to contents

 # Selecting the significant components at 5% level

-which(TWT_result$adjusted_pval < 0.05)
+which(TWT_result$adjusted_pval_F < 0.05)

-# Performing the IWT for two populations
+# Performing the IWT for multiple populations

 IWT_result <- functional_anova_test(